Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/player-roles.md

 !!!info Options and Permissions
     A full list of options and permissions that the host can be found on the [permissions](/host-options/permissions) page.

 ###Promoting
 The host can promote trusted players to give them most of the power that the host has.
 To promote a player, just click on the player’s name on the top right and choose the “Promote” option.
 Once the player is promoted, they have a shield next to their name to show the promotion.

 <center>![Player Promotion Menu](/img/player-roles/player-options.png)</center>

+###Give Host
+In the player options, you can select **Give Host** to make someone else the host of the game.
+This is known as "Host Migration" and causes that player to become the host.

+!!!warning "DLC Host Migration"
+    DLC can only be played if the HOST of the game owns the DLC.
+If you are playing an official DLC and the host does not own it, it will cause the migration to fail.

+---

 ##Promoted Players
 Promoted Players can do most of the things that the Host can do with a few exceptions: